nxskok/pasias/docs/10-analysis-of-variance.md

 ## X-squared = 13.95, df = 3, p-value = 0.002974
 ```

 which is exactly what `smmr` does, so the answer is
-identical.\endnote{The computer scientists among you will note that I
-should not use equals or not-equals to compare a decimal
-"floating-point" number, since decimal numbers are not represented
-exactly in the computer.
-R, however, is ahead of us here, since when
-you try to do "`food` not equal to 4.7", it tests whether
-`food` is more than a small distance away from 4.7, which is
-the right way to do it.
-In R, therefore, code like my \texttt{food !=
-4.7} does exactly what I want, but in something like C, it
-*does not*, and you have to be more careful:
-`abs(food-4.7)>1e-8`, or something like that.
-The small number
-`1e-8` is known as "machine epsilon", the smallest number on
-a computer that is distinguishable from zero.}
+identical.
+<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">The computer scientists among you will note that I  should not use equals or not-equals to compare a decimal  floating-point number, since decimal numbers are not represented exactly in the computer.
+R, however, is ahead of us here, since when you try to do food not equal to 4.7, it tests whether food is more than a small distance away from 4.7, which is the right way to do it.
+In R, therefore, code like my *food !=  4.7* does exactly what I want, but in something like C, it *does not*, and you have to be more careful: *abs(food-4.7)>1e-8*, or something like that.
+The small number *1e-8* is typically equal to **machine epsilon**, the smallest number on a computer that is distinguishable from zero.</span>
 How would an ANOVA come out here?
 My guess is, very similarly: